-(d) In the case of an appeal of a civil action tried without a jury, the following provisions shall apply:

-(1) The party seeking the appeal shall file with the circuit court a petition for appeal and trial de novo.
+(d) In the case of an appeal of a criminal proceeding tried without a jury, the party seeking the appeal shall file with the circuit court a petition for appeal and trial de novo.
 The exhibits, together with all papers and requests filed in the proceeding, constitute the exclusive record for appeal and shall be made available to the parties.